Why is Phishing a Threat to Schools?

 A successful phishing attack can:

-3. Be used to reset passwords and move laterally through systems.
+- Be used to reset or steal passwords and move laterally through systems.

-For schools, this isn’t just an IT problem.
+For the education sector, this isn’t just an IT problem.
 It can quickly become a safeguarding issue, a data protection issue (UK GDPR) and a reputational risk with parents and the wider community.
 That’s why phishing is a key focus in modern school cyber security.

 Attackers often tailor phishing emails to the education environment.
 Some patterns we regularly see include: